Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Conclusion

 \section{Conclusion}

-This work proposes SPADE, the first approach for reducing the test-time computational complexity of model-based deep learning through neural network pruning.
-SPADE employs group $\ell_1$-norm to identify the significance of CNN weights, pruning them in ascending order of importance.
+This work presents the first pipeline to reduce the test-time computational complexity of model-based deep learning \emph{through neural network pruning and fine-tuning}.
+Our proposed pipeline employs group $\ell_1$-norm to identify the significance of CNN weights, pruning them in ascending order of importance.
 We propose three distinct fine-tuning strategies to minimize the performance deviation between pruned and pre-trained models.
 Each of these fine-tuning methods possesses unique applications, contingent on the availability of high-quality ground truth and a pre-trained model: \emph{(a) supervised} strategy minimizes the discrepancy between the output of the pruned model and the corresponding ground truth; \emph{(b) school} ensures consistency between the outputs of the pruned and the pre-trained models; \emph{(c) self-supervised} exclusively relies on the testing dataset, leveraging data fidelity and equivariant imaging losses.

-We evaluated the efficacy of SPADE through applications in compressed sensing MRI and image super-resolution, employing several MBDL models.
+We evaluated the efficacy of our proposed pipeline through applications in compressed sensing MRI and image super-resolution, employing several MBDL models.
 The experimental results in MRI demonstrate that: the \emph{(a) supervised} strategy can realize up to $\times$1.51 speed up in testing time by eliminating $65\%$ of parameters, with less than $4\%$ degradation in testing PSNR values; it can also attain $\times$1.06 speed up with negligible performance cost; \emph{(b) school} can achieve competitive performance against \emph{supervised}, with less than $3\%$ PSNR degradation across different pruning ratios and MBDL models; \emph{(c) self-supervised} can outperform equivalently parameterized models trained from scratch using the same loss function.
-The results in image super-resolution further corroborate the effectiveness of SPADE on the \emph{school} fine-tuning method.
-Future directions for this research include testing SPADE with alternative approaches to ranking the importance of CNN weights, and exploring different losses to enhance the \emph{self-supervised} fine-tuning methods.
+The results in image super-resolution further corroborate the effectiveness of our proposed pipeline on the \emph{school} fine-tuning method.
+Future directions for this research include testing our proposed pipeline with alternative approaches to ranking the importance of CNN weights, and exploring different losses to enhance the self-supervised fine-tuning methods.